Tiendil/tiendil-org-content/content/posts/2024-05-07-slay-the-princess-combinatoric-narrative/en.md

 As I said, the essence of the second cycle is that you change Princess with your interaction with her.

-A completion of the cabin leaves a mark on the poor thing: sometimes "bad," sometimes "good."
-This mark makes her as an embodiment of one of the psychological archetypes: Rage, Anger, Love, Betrayal, Power, Thrill, and so on, there are many of them.
+Finishing the cabin leaves a mark on the poor thing: sometimes "bad," sometimes "good."
+This mark makes her an embodiment of one of the psychological archetypes: Rage, Anger, Love, Betrayal, Power, Thrill, and so on — there are many of them.
 Archetypes are written with a capital letter because these are not minor changes, they fully rewrite reality: Princess changes visually, her manner of communication changes, her voice changes, the cabin changes.

-I want to give a separate respect to the developers for the systematic complete rewriting of Princess — it's cool.
+I want to give the developers special respect for the systematic & systemic rewriting of Princess — it's cool.

 In a new cabin, a player has to decide what to do with the consequence of their moral choice in the previous one: